tayerthiaggo/arcrest2shp/README.md

 arcrest2shp(url_base, shp, out_path, crs, num_threads)
 ```

+In this example, data will be downloaded from the URL "https://example.com/data/" and saved as shapefiles in the "output_folder/" after clipping with the specified shapefile.
+The CRS is set to EPSG:4326, and the script will use 5 threads for concurrent processing.

 Please ensure that you have the necessary permissions to access the ArcGIS REST Services Directory and the data it contains.
 Modify the input parameters in the Jupyter Notebook example to suit your specific use case.